 If and when you are physically or medically able, start gathering facts and circumstances involving the crash.
 You should obtain:

 The identities of the car drivers and owners may dictate the applicable deadlines and whether you must file an administrative claim.
 For instance, the officer’s report may show that a city or county government in California owns the vehicle that struck you and caused your injuries.
-In such a case, you or a car crash lawyer Newport Beach has less time to initiate your lawsuit than in other car crash cases.
+In such a case, you or an attorney has less time to initiate your lawsuit than in other car crash cases.

-In addition to the driver, vehicle and witness information, a car wreck lawyer Newport Beach can use photographs, drawings and videos of the vehicles or crash scene.
+In addition to the driver, vehicle and witness information, a lawyer can use photographs, drawings and videos of the vehicles or crash scene.
 These images and documentation help explain how the crash occurred and resolve disputes.

-With all of this information, an injury attorney Newport Beach will present your damages to the insurance company or government agency to attempt a settlement of your case.
-If those efforts do not fetch the compensation you need or deserve, then one of our auto accident lawyers Newport Beach will file the necessary lawsuit and keep pursuing your claim.
+With all of this information, including the police report on file, an attorney will present your damages to the insurance company or government agency to attempt a settlement of your case.
+If those efforts do not fetch the compensation you need or deserve, then one of our auto accident lawyers will file the necessary lawsuit and keep pursuing your claim.
 Contact us today so that your time does not expire.